-A resolution to re-appoint BDO LLP as independent Auditor to the Company and to authorise the Directors to determine their remuneration will be put to shareholders at the forthcoming AGM to be held on 22 January 2019.
+Resolutions to re-appoint BDO LLP as independent Auditor to the Company and to authorise the Directors to determine their remuneration will be put to shareholders at the forthcoming AGM to be held on 23 January 2020.

-The Directors confirm that, so far as they are each aware, there is no relevant information of which the Company's Auditor is unaware and each Director has taken all the steps that ought to have been taken as a Director to make himself aware of any relevant audit information and to establish that the Company's Auditor is aware of that information.
+The Directors confirm that, so far as they are each aware, there is no relevant information of which the Company's Auditor is unaware and each Director has taken all the steps that ought to have been taken as a Director to become aware of any relevant audit information and to establish that the Company's Auditor is aware of that information.